Background pattern

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 Use in athletes

-3. How to Take Bisoprolol Kern Pharma
+3. How to take Bisoprolol Kern Pharma

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the instructions of administration of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Take the tablet with a little water in the morning, with or without food.
 Do not crush or chew the tablet.

-The treatment with this medication is usually long-term.
+Treatment with this medicine is usually long-term.

 Hypertension and angina pectoris